Overland Travel in South America

-This is part 3 of a 3-series story of the second overhaul on the Land Cruiser and how we remodeled it with a water tank, sink, and a whole lot …
+This is part 3 of a 3-series story of the third overhaul on the Land Cruiser and how we remodeled the car with a water tank, sink, and a whole …

 After 12.5+ years on the road we switched from water canisters to a water tank and sink.
 Here’s how we did it.

 To get the Land Cruiser’s bodywork welded was the first challenge in the overhaul.
 In Guyana we succeeded, sort of: meet the 5 welders.

 “Guyana?
 Where is that?”
 “Guy… what?”
 “Is that an island in the Pacific?”
 Clearly, Guyana is not the best-known country in the world, and even among South Americans you’ll find many …